-When the detector is connected in the Chromeleon software
+When the Device is Connected in the Chromatography Data System

-The button functionality is as follows when the detector is connected in the Chromeleon software:
+The button functionality is as follows when the device is connected in the chromatography data system:

-- No injection (sample) or sequence or baseline monitoring is running: All functions are available from the keypad. - An injection (sample) or sequence or baseline monitoring is running: The Mute Alarm function remains available from the keypad, allowing you to turn off the beep for the current alarm.
+- No injection or sequence or baseline monitoring is running: All functions are available from the keypad. - An injection or sequence or baseline monitoring is running: The GAS button is disabled.
+However, the MUTE ALARM function remains available from the keypad, allowing you to turn off the beep for the current alarm.